Vrexizzek/ConsoleUtilityApp/README.md

    python main.py
    ```

 2. You will be prompted for a login.
-Use the login credentials you have created.
+Use the login credentials you have created, for the first time its:
+   - Login: admin
+   - Password: admin123

 3. After logging in, use the available commands:
    - Type `help` for a list of available commands.